 Shep was bred by Ken and Enid from their good bitch Penny in the late 1960's.
 Hunterslea Meg is the 11th generation on both sides of her pedigree back to Shep.

 These were the lines of dogs bred over the years to be used by Ken and Enid to earn their living contract mustering in what was often the very rough and inaccessible terrain of the Hunter Valley.

 Only the best of these dogs were used to breed on from...

 As with all working dogs some pups are born with a greater keenness and ability to work than others, and some are provided with better opportunities to bring out their natural instincts.

-Anyone can breed a koolie, but if you want one backed by over 45 years of successful breeding, and thirteen generations of good working dogs, with obedience, brains and loyalty backing their pedigrees. then the only one to buy is a Hunterslea.
+Anyone can breed a koolie, but if you want one backed by over 50 years of successful breeding and over thirteen generations of good working dogs with obedience brains and loyalty backing their pedigrees,then the only one to buy is a Hunterslea